dstrn-xyz/docs/frontend/spa-router.md

 ## scroll behavior

+by default, the router scrolls to the top of the page after every navigation. if the target url includes a `#hash` fragment (for example `/profile#settings` or `{{ route('home') }}#native`), the router automatically finds the matching element and scrolls it into view.

+when clicking a link pointing to a `#hash` on the current page (such as `/#layers` while already on `/`), the router intercepts the navigation, skips the unnecessary network fetch, updates the browser history, and smoothly scrolls the target element into view.

+for section links in persistent layouts, always write the full route URL with the hash (such as `{{ route('home') }}#native`) rather than relative hash fragments (`#native`), ensuring links work whether clicked from the home page or from a different route.

-by default, the router scrolls to the top of the page after every navigation. you disable this behavior per navigation by adding the `preserve-scroll` attribute to a `<d-link>` or by passing `preserveScroll: true` to `dSPA.navigate()`.
+you disable scrolling per navigation by adding the `preserve-scroll` attribute to a `<d-link>` or by passing `preserveScroll: true` to `dSPA.navigate()`.

 <a name="debug-mode"></a>